What is a Gold IRA?

 There are many advantages to owning gold.
 Adding a gold component to your portfolio can considerably reduce your overall portfolio volatility, create a hedge against economic downturn, and add a tremendous opportunity for gain.

-For an individual planning for retirement, whether you are considering investing gold for small savings or a more substantial long-term investment, buying gold into a self-directed IRA can help protect your wealth and can increase risk-adjusted returns.
+For an individual planning for retirement, whether you are considering investing in gold for small savings or a more substantial long-term investment, buying gold into a self-directed IRA can help protect your wealth and can increase risk-adjusted returns.
 Having a modest amount of gold within a balanced retirement investment portfolio can potentially reduce the overall risk of the portfolio, helping to protect against downturns in the stock market.

 Gold has also become more accessible to retirement investors, due to the development of a wide range of investment products, such as a Gold IRA, that investors can include in their retirement savings portfolio.
-The diversity of a retirement investment plan with a precious metal IRA that includes IRS approved precious metal products (such as gold, silver, and platinum) means that gold can be used to enhance and create a wider variety of individual investment strategies and risk tolerances.
+The diversity of a retirement investment plan with a precious metal IRA that includes IRS approved precious metal products (such as gold, silver, platinum, and palladium) means that gold can be used to enhance and create a wider variety of individual investment strategies and risk tolerances.

 Here at Advantage Gold, one the top Gold IRA companies in the industry, we believe that having a self-directed IRA backed by IRS approved gold coins, bullion and bars and other approved precious metal products is a sound diversification of anyone’s retirement portfolio and a major reason someone should consider investing in gold as part of their retirement planning.